davidhaselb/breatheGB/README.md

 # breatheGB
-A breathing app for the gameboy
+A homage to mindfulness in the information age